bjt-user/Linux/scanner.md

 Then even `simple-scan` will find it!\
 (but dont hit the search button a second time after launching the program then it will not find it again)

+#### simple-scan

+You usually have to "refresh the device list" twice to find the scanner.